amazon-archives/serverless-retail-workshop/docs/exercise_2.rst

 as data stored in the AWS Cloud.

 We are going to deploy the same code base we used in Exercise #1 with only a small change to the way we are building the code.
-Specifically,

 **Let's see what we have right now**